linepogl/impartial-pipes/doc/Reducing/p_implode.md

 ## p_implode

-Partial function to get a concatenation string of all the elements, all of which must be stringable.
+Returns a partial function that concatenates all elements with some optional separator.

+The elements must be stringable.

 ### Syntax
 ```php